DONOR SPOTLIGHT: Jim and Rita Sheinin

 What is distinctive and special about Apollo’s Fire?

 Jim: “AF has garnered national and international acclaim, not only as performers of major works from the Baroque and Classical repertoire, but also as creators and performers of unique multicultural programs.
 Their musicianship is remarkable and their exuberance is infectious.
-They are a joy watch as well as to hear.”
+They are a joy to watch as well as to hear.”

 What do you think Apollo’s Fire can add to the already thriving Chicago area music scene?